 10-year-olds are too young to legally babysit in most US states.

-As an alternative, they can become a mother’s helper.
+As an alternative to babysitting, they can become a mother’s helper.

-They can do minor cleaning, keep a toddler occupied so the parent can tackle other tasks, or even help organize a toybox.
+They can do minor cleaning, wash dishes, do some household chores, keep a toddler occupied so the parent can tackle other tasks, or even help organize a toybox.